gbmhunter/blog/content/pages/electronics/circuit-design/digital-logic/_index.md

 When the encoder is spinning in one direction, the output will be logic high (1), when it is spinning in the opposite direction, it will be logic low (0).

-{{< figure src="/images/2012/08/quadrature-phase-detection-circuit.png" width="623px" caption="A simple quadrature phase detection circuit using a D flip-flop." caption-position="bottom" >}}
+{{< figure src="/images/2012/08/quadrature-phase-detection-circuit.png" width="623px" caption="A simple quadrature phase detection circuit using a D flip-flop."  >}}

 ## Delay Circuit